Naitreey/notes-and-knowledge/cs/javascript/npm.rst

   * For installation of certain dependency, the ``resolved`` package file is used if available, otherwise falling back to normal package resolution using ``version`` key.

+- 如何使用 package-lock.json.

+  * save package-lock.json into VCS in a single commit. 这样可以保证对项目的 所有部署都是一致的. 这对 CI 和部署是重要的.

+  * any npm command that modifies a project/package's dependency in any way, will update package-lock.json accordingly by default.

+  * the diffs of package-lock.json will inform you of any changes of transitive dependencies.

+  * When two branches caused merge conflict on package.json and/or package-lock.json, manually fix package.json conflicts, then ``npm install`` will automatically resolve any conflicts for you and write a merged package lock that includes all the dependencies from both branches in a reasonable tree.

 package registry
 ================